vanyle/ASG/README.md

 Go to the [release page](https://github.com/vanyle/ASG/releases) and download the latest version for your OS.
 Unzip the file where you want and add the location to your path.

+ASG supports Windows, Linux and MacOS, but we only generate binaries for Windows and Linux.
+MacOS binaries are available on request.

-On linux, using bash, you can do:
+On Linux, using bash, you can do:
 ```bash
 cd ~
 curl -L https://github.com/vanyle/ASG/releases/download/0.0.1/asg-0.0.1-linux-amd64.tar.gz > asg.tar.gz && tar xzf asg.tar.gz